Lynn Burke: 1960 Rome Olympic medals

-Lynn Edythe Burke (born March 22, 1943), also known by her married name Lynn McConville, is an American former competition swimmer, Olympic champion, and former world record-holder in two events.
-She competed at the 1960 Summer Olympics in Rome, where she won the gold medal in women's 100-meter backstroke in a new Olympic record time of 1:09.3.
+She competed at the 1960 Summer Olympics in Rome, where she won the gold medal in women's 100-meter backstroke in a new Olympic record time of 1:09.3, becoming the first American woman to capture the event in 28 years.
+A heavy favorite in the 100-meter event, Lynn had broken the world record four times prior to the meet.

 She won a second gold medal by swimming the backstroke leg for the winning U.S. team in the 4×100-meter medley relay, together with teammates Patty Kempner (breaststroke), Carolyn Schuler (butterfly), and Chris von Saltza (freestyle).
-The U.S medley relay team set a new world record in the event final of 4:41.1.
+The U.S. medley relay team set a new world record in the event final of 4:41.1.